-Check a token's creator for a serial-rug track record — before an agent buys it.
+Checks a token's creator for a wallet-reusing serial-rug track record, before an agent buys.

 An agent about to buy a freshly-launched token can't tell a real project from the 71st throwaway coin of a wallet that rugs on a schedule.
-The Safety Screen answers that in one call, from on-chain evidence: it resolves the token's creator, walks the creator's prior launches, and asks whether that cluster has a track record of launching-and-abandoning.
+The Safety Screen answers that in one call, from on-chain evidence: it resolves the token's creator from the immutable on-chain record, walks the creator's prior launches, and asks whether that history is a pattern of launching and abandoning.
+Payfetch can consult it before an agent pays for a freshly-launched asset; it also stands alone as a single x402 call.

 { "mint": "<token address>", "chain": "solana" }